kubernetes/website/content/en/docs/reference/labels-annotations-taints/_index.md

 ### batch.kubernetes.io/job-completion-index

-Type: Annotation
+Type: Annotation, Label

 Example: `batch.kubernetes.io/job-completion-index: "3"`

 Used on: Pod

-The Job controller in the kube-controller-manager sets this annotation for Pods created with Indexed [completion mode](/docs/concepts/workloads/controllers/job/#completion-mode).
+The Job controller in the kube-controller-manager sets this as a label and annotation for Pods created with Indexed [completion mode](/docs/concepts/workloads/controllers/job/#completion-mode).

 ### kubectl.kubernetes.io/default-container